1. Main points

 New dwelling

+A new dwelling is any dwelling that has been newly constructed, created by conversion (for example, a house being converted into flats), or has undergone a change of use (for example, a pub being converted into flats), and is now required to have an energy performance assessment.
 Statistics for new dwellings are generated using data from new dwelling EPC records.
-A new dwelling is any dwelling that has been newly constructed, created by conversion or has undergone a change of use and is now required to have an energy performance assessment.

 Back to table of contents

-This article contains analysis of the Energy Performance Certificate (EPC) data downloaded from the Department for Levelling up, Housing and Communities (DLUHC) Open Data Communities website, for England and Wales.
+This article contains analysis of the Energy Performance Certificate (EPC) data for England and Wales from the Ministry of Housing, Communities and Local Government’s (MHCLG’s) Open Data Communities webpage.

 How we used the property attributes data

-To quality check the EPC records used for analysis, the EPC data were linked to Valuation Office Agency (VOA) property attributes data at the address level.
-This enabled us to check that the dwelling with an EPC record still existed, and that there was consistent property information (property type and age of property band) across both data sources.
-We excluded records that had a direct contradiction between data sources on these property variables from the analysis.
-After we applied these quality assurance checks, 46.2% of the original EPC dataset remained, upon which we conducted most of our analysis.
+To quality check the EPC records used for analysis, we link EPC data to Valuation Office Agency (VOA) property attributes data at the address level.
+This enables us to check that a dwelling with an EPC record still exists, and that there is consistent property information (property type and age of property band) across both data sources.
+We exclude records that have a direct contradiction between data sources on these property variables from the analysis.
+After we applied these quality assurance checks, 42.6% of the original EPC dataset remained.
+These records became the basis for most of our analysis.

 The following is an overview of the data parsing process.
-This includes the number of records removed, as a percentage of the original 24,592,952 records and the type of remaining record:
+This includes the number of records removed as a percentage of the original 26,143,827 records and the type of remaining record:

 • records with implausible values on important variables are filtered out (less than 0.1%)

-• EPC records where there is direct contradiction between the property types provided in the EPC and VOA property attributes (where both have property type information available) are removed (6.6%)
+• EPC records where there is direct contradiction between the property types provided in the EPC and VOA property attributes, where both have property type information available, are removed (6.9%)

 • duplicated EPC records based on multiple variables including Unique Property Reference Number and inspection date are removed (0.2%)